 The ACT, short for American College Testing, is a standardized exam that plays a pivotal role in college admissions in the United States.
 As a student preparing for college, understanding the significance of this test is essential.
 It evaluates your readiness for college by evaluating your skills in English, mathematics, reading, and science reasoning.

-While it might seem intimidating, the ACT is an opportunity to showcase your academic strengths to potential colleges, giving them a snapshot of your capabilities.
+While it might seem intimidating, the ACT is an opportunity to showcase your academic strengths to potential colleges, giving them a snapshot of your capabilities when applying with test score requirements.

 You’ll want to approach the ACT with a strategic mindset, focusing on both content review and test-taking strategies.
 Start by identifying your strengths and weaknesses in each subject area.
 This allows you to allocate study time more efficiently, enhancing your overall performance.